Australian Open: Riske reaps rewards for 'De Niro' dad

 "Oh, my dad is Robert De Niro 100%," a laughing Riske told CNN after reaching the third round at the Australian Open by ousting last year's Cinderella in Melbourne, Zhang Shuai from China, 7-6 (9-7) 4-6 6-1.

-In the hit 2000 comedy, Byrnes was a retired, protective CIA operative who used hidden cameras to spy on his future son-in law Greg Focker -- played by tennis fan Ben Stiller -- and polygraphs to uncover lies.
+In the 2000 film, Byrnes was a retired, protective CIA operative who used hidden cameras to spy on his future son-in law Greg Focker -- played by tennis fan Ben Stiller -- and polygraphs to uncover lies.

 Riske's dad Al formerly worked for the U.S. Secret Service and then the FBI, which meant the 26-year-old grew up "paranoid to this day about everything."